-While it may seem small to us the White-Clawed Crayfish is one of the UK’s largest freshwater invertebrates and is an important part of our water systems.
-This often invisible and largely defenseless species is globally endangered due to non-native competitors joining the pool and widespread habitat loss.
+The white-clawed crayfish is one of the UK’s largest freshwater invertebrates and an important part of our water ecosystem.
+Yet, this often invisible and largely defenceless species is globally endangered due to non-native competitors and widespread habitat loss.

-As pressure mounts on crayfish they have started to isolate themselves in small headwaters and in still ponds where they are slightly more protected from the North American Signal crayfish and the crayfish diseases it spreads.
-However, these small endangered creatures need our help and the South West Peak Landscape Partnership and the Staffordshire Wildlife Trust have a plan.
+In the South West Peak, before the project, crayfish had started to isolate themselves in small headwaters and in still ponds which offered some protection from the North American Signal crayfish and their diseases.
+But these small, endangered creatures needed help and the South West Peak Landscape Partnership and the Staffordshire Wildlife Trust had a plan.

 The South West Peak is an ideal location for the crayfish to recover their numbers.
 The area has numerous isolated streams and ponds dotting the landscape where crayfish can take refuge and ensure their survival long into the future.

-With the leadership of the Staffordshire Wildlife Trust, this project is surveying and monitoring crayfish populations and has identified the best locations for White-Clawed Crayfish to call home.
-These protected and isolated locations are then populated with crayfish from donor populations so that these endangered invertebrates can recover their numbers in a location free from invasive crayfish and the diseases that they spread.
+With the leadership of the Staffordshire Wildlife Trust, our project surveyed and monitored crayfish populations and identified the best sites for white-clawed crayfish to live.
+These protected and isolated locations were then populated with crayfish from donor populations so that these endangered, native invertebrates could recover their numbers naturally in a location free from invasive crayfish and the diseases that they spread.

 The underside of the claws of a white-clawed crayfish are actually off-white to buff coloured.

 White-clawed crayfish are classed on the IUCN Red List as endangered, that’s the same conservation status as blue whales and tigers!

 The Cheshire hills are home to communities of fungal species which are grassland specialists.
 These communities can be valuable indicators of ancient grassland.
 Also, like their grassland habitat, they are threatened by improvement, disturbance, or cessation of management.